Visit the Newport History Kiosk

-Native Americans once lived on this land.
-One prehistoric site near Lake Michigan has been identified; other sites are likely throughout the park.
-It is also very likely that French explorers and fur traders paddled the Lake Michigan shoreline and occasionally camped here.
+Indigenous Americans originally lived on this land.
+One community site near Lake Michigan has been identified; other historic sites are likely located within the park.
+It is also very likely that French explorers and fur traders paddled the Lake Michigan shoreline and would have camped here.

-The history of Newport village begins in 1881 when a large wooden pier was built by Scandinavian Hans Johnson.
+The history of Newport village begins in 1881 when a large wooden pier was built by the Scandinavian immigrant Hans Johnson.
 It extended out into Newport Bay from the shoreline near what is now the park picnic area.
 Soon afterward, Johnson and business partner Peter Knudson built a general store, post office, and lumber mill.
-For the next two decades, these structures supported a thriving lumber-based economy in Newport.
+For the next two decades, this community supported a thriving lumber-based economy in Newport.

 When Door County’s forests eventually thinned, the village of Newport’s fortunes declined.
 The village was essentially abandoned by 1904.
-Today only fractional bits of the village and its pier remain.
+Today only fractional remnants of the village and its pier remain.

 Hotz’s philosophy of nature was to leave all living things in their place, undisturbed.
 Continuing this ideal, his children and grandchildren chose to preserve the family’s Newport property for posterity, requesting the State of Wisconsin preserve the land in its natural state.

 The 1300-acre property south of Europe Bay Road was sold by the Hotz family to the Wisconsin Department of Natural Resources in April, 1967.
 The 170-acre tract that included the cottage and property along Europe Lake and Lake Michigan shorelines north of Europe Bay Road was sold to the DNR in 1978.
 The cottage was dismantled and rebuilt in Sturgeon Bay on Cliff Top Road.
 The cottage outhouse was moved to near the park headquarters.
-The gate to the Hotz property (Hotz Trail trailhead) was refurbished by Newport Wilderness Society volunteers in 2019.
+The wooden gate to the Hotz property (at the Hotz Trail trailhead on Europe Bay Road) was refurbished by Newport Wilderness Society volunteers in 2019.

-With its designation as a wilderness park, Newport is destined to stay in its most natural state…and to continue as a place to retreat and find solitude.
+With its designation as a wilderness park, Newport is destined to stay in its most natural state…and to continue as a place for retreat and solitude.

 All photographs used on this page were generously donated to the Newport Wilderness Society for historical record and publication.